linanwx/aosr/README.md

 # Format

-A CARD is begin with `#Q` and end with an empty line.
+A CARD is begin with `#Q` and ends with an empty line.

-In the card, the PATTERN is what your question and answer.
-A card can have not only one pattern, but more than 1000 patterns.
+In the card, the PATTERN is your question and answer.
+A card can have not only one pattern but more than 1000 patterns.

 Using `***` to split the card into sub-cards.
-This would be helpful if you don't want to write `#Q` and create new card.
+This would be helpful if you don't want to write `#Q` and create a new card.

 # Pattern

 In the card, `::` will split this line.
-The front part will become question, and back part will become answer.
+The front part will become a question, and the back part will become an answer.

 In the card, a line with a `?` will split this card.
-The front part will become question, and the back part will become answer.
+The front part will become a question, and the back part will become an answer.

 In the card, a cloze with a pair of `==` will split this card.
-The remaining part will become question, and cloze part will become answer.
+The remaining part will become a question, and the cloze part will become an answer.

 # Example